New Spitalfields Market: The market today

 The market hall houses 115 trading units for wholesalers dealing in fruit, vegetables and flowers.
 Modern facilities in the market hall include cold storage rooms, ripening rooms and racking for palletised produce.
 The site has extensive parking facilities for customers, delivery vehicles and market personnel.

 There are four separate buildings providing modern self-contained units for catering supply companies.
 Over 9688 sqft of office space is also provided, and there are five ancillary accommodation units with cafes, toilets and maintenance facilities.
 The services of a diesel/propane supplier, specialist pallet services and forklift truck maintenance companies are also available.
 Security for the market is provided by the Market Constabulary.

 The Old River Lea runs on the western edge of the site.

 Future

-In early 2019, it was proposed in plans put forward by the Court of Common Council, the City of London Corporation's main decision-making body, that Billingsgate Fish Market, New Spitalfields Market, and Smithfield Market would move to a new consolidated site at Dagenham Dock, and received outline permission in March 2021.
+In early 2019, the City of London Corporation's main decision-making body, the Court of Common Council, proposed that Billingsgate Fish Market, New Spitalfields Market and Smithfield Market should move to a new consolidated site in Dagenham Dock.
+A formal planning application was made in June 2020, and received outline permission in March 2021.

+However, in November 2024, the Court of Common Council announced it did not intend to proceed with these plans as they were no longer economically viable; instead, Billingsgate Fish Market and Smithfield Market would close in or after 2028 with no replacements.
+New Spitalfields Market was unaffected by the decision and would continue as a key London hub for wholesale fruit and vegetable produce.